Your Cesarean Birth Step-by-Step

-A cesarean section or C-section birth, is a surgery to deliver the baby via the abdomen.
-Cesarean births are fairly common in the United States with one in three babies are delivered this way.
-Some cesareans are scheduled and planned for and others are done due to problem or concern in labor.
+A cesarean section or C-section birth is a surgery to deliver the baby via the abdomen.
+Cesarean births are fairly common in the United States with one in three babies being delivered this way.
+Some cesareans are scheduled and planned for and others are done due to problems or concerns in labor.
 Your provider will work with you to have a safe and optimal experience based on your individual factors.
 Below is a step-by-step outline of what to expect in the OR (operating room).

 You may be facing a cesarean for a variety of factors.

 Planned cesareans are scheduled before labor begins.
 Reasons to schedule a cesarean:

 - Placenta previa (when the placenta blocks the cervix)